Karneades/psyposquatter/README.md

 > The two poisoned libraries – noblox.js-proxy and noblox.js-proxies – were typosquatting (named to be confusingly similar to) noblox.js, a Roblox game API wrapper available on NPM and as a standalone download.

+On 23rd March 2022 JFrog published an article about a [Large-scale npm attack targets Azure developers with malicious packages](https://jfrog.com/blog/large-scale-npm-attack-targets-azure-developers-with-malicious-packages/).
+> The attacker seemed to target all npm developers that use any of the packages under the @azure scope, with a typosquatting attack.
+In addition to the @azure scope, a few packages from the following scopes were also targeted –  @azure-rest, @azure-tests, @azure-tools and @cadl-lang.

+> Since this set of legitimate packages is downloaded tens of millions of times each week, there is a high chance that some developers will be successfully fooled by the typosquatting attack.

 ## Related projects

 * [https://incolumitas.com/2016/06/08/typosquatting-package-managers/](https://incolumitas.com/2016/06/08/typosquatting-package-managers/)